minebreak28/1v1-Chess/README.md

 **React-Chessboard**: React-chessboard is a React component for rendering a chessboard. it is used to display the game board and pieces.

+### Services

+**AWS Elastic Beanstalk**: Elastic Beanstalk is a platform as a service (PaaS) which deploys and manages the backend Node.js server.
+It greatly simplifies the process of application deployment by handling infrastructure provisioning, load balancing, auto-scaling, and monitoring.

+**AWS S3**: S3 provides object storage for the React frontend.

+**AWS Cloudfront**: Cloudfront delivers contents to user with low latency and provides a secure HTTPS connection.

+**AWS Route 53**: Route 53 manages the DNS and directs traffic to my custom domain name.

+## Future Plans and Goals

+While this application effectively showcases my technical skills, there are several improvements and features I plan to implement in the future:
+- **User Profiles**: Players are able to create an account and play under a profile.
+Profiles will feature game statistics, such as win/loss and elo rating.
+- **Authentication**: The next logical step in implementing user profiles is to implement an authentication system to attach persistent user IDs to client sockets.
+This way, a client’s WebSocket connection can be easily identified, ensuring secure and consistent user sessions throughout the application.
+This can be done with something like Amazon Cognito or Auth0.
+- **Global Rooms**: Currently, active rooms are stored in a simple JavaScript Map.
+This is not ideal because it lacks persistence and scalability, meaning room data is lost when the server restarts.
+If deploying for production, the system cannot efficiently handle a large number of concurrent rooms and users.
+To combat this, I will make use of a database such as Redis or DynamoDB to store room data and game state.
+This way, rooms can be created and persist globally, allowing players to join rooms without needing an invite code if they choose.
+Empty rooms will close by themselves.
+- **Spectators**: I was originally going to implement this, but couldn't due to complications in logistics.
+While each room can only have two players, there should be an option to join a room as a spectator to view an ongoing match.
+- **Disconnection Improvements**: Currently, when a player disconnects, the other player wins by default and automatically gets sent back to the lobby.
+With this enhancement, disconnected clients will automatically rejoin a game room after they have connected.
+This can be done by also using a database, where room and game data can be retrieved from the backend.
+- **Enhanced Gameplay Features and Mechanics**: There are a lot of gameplay features that I thought about and would have loved to add, but unfortunately did not have enough time.
+Such features include reversing a move, adding a game clock, integrating an open-source chess engine like Stockfish for single-player mode, providing hints mid-game and analyses post-game, and implementing timed chess such as bullet, blitz, and rapid.
+I hope I can implement some of these in the future as they seem very fun to code.
+- **Docker**: I used Docker to containerize the frontend and backend, but was unable to deploy to Elastic Beanstalk, so I unfortunately had to scrap this.
+If I had more time and knowledge, I can use Docker to ensure consistent environments for development and testing.
+Docker containers are lightweight and portable, which makes them ideal for running in the cloud.
+- **Mobile Optimization**: This application is not optimal on mobile devices.
+For production, this app will use Bootstrap or Tailwind CSS for mobile accessibility.